cyberbotics/webots/docs/guide/using-your-ide.md

 The actual build is processed in these environments.
 For the `Visual Studio` target, prefer the [solution above](#visual-studio).

-As a template, you could copy the following `CMakeLists.txt` file to your controller directory:
+As a template, you could copy the following `CMakeLists.txt` file to your controller directory.
+This template is only a sample, it may be adapted depending on your CMake target.

 ```cmake
 cmake_minimum_required(VERSION 3.0)